iScOp-uniovi/iscop-uniovi.github.io/index.md

 layout: default
 ---

-# iScOp: Intelligent Scheduling and Optimization Research Group
-### University of Oviedo

 Welcome to the website and data repository of the **iScOp** group.
 We focus on solving complex optimization and scheduling problems using Artificial Intelligence techniques.

 Our main research lines include **Metaheuristics**, **Constraint Programming**, and planning under uncertainty applied to Industry 4.0, logistics, and sustainability.